Cotel/Metadata-controller/README.md

 **Still in development**

 While I finish you can compile and execute the application by opening ```PruebaMetadatos.sln``` with Visual Studio.
+Or you can download the installer of my last build [here](https://dl.dropboxusercontent.com/u/27944902/MetadataController.zip) but I don't know if it will work with you (I'm just a noob with Visual Studio :P)

 Developed by Miguel Coleto, 2015.